rulewis/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 ## Date condition {#date_condition}

 This allows you to define a different flow based on the date.
-For example, if the person enters the step during the "sales" period, you'll send him a specific message.
+For example, if the person enters the step during the "sales" period, you'll send them a specific message.
 The rest of the year, you'll send another message.

 >[!NOTE]
 >